IyiKuyoro/e-commerce/ERRORS.md

 - USR_09 - The Shipping Region ID is not number
 - USR_10 - The param(s) provided are invalid.

+## Category's Errors

+CAT_01 - No category with this ID.
+CAT_02 - Category ID not passed.
+CAT_03 - The ID is not a number.

 ## Department's Errors

 DEP_01 - The ID is not a number.